alexgorbatchev/rethinkdb-ensuretable/README.md

-# rethinkdb-insuretable
+# rethinkdb-ensuretable

-Insures that a RethinkDB table is present.
+A helper method to ensure RethinkDB table exists.

 * If table is not present, creates and returns it
 * If table present, returns it